Vets-Who-Code/SOPS/README.md

 Make the simple thing work now.
 Build fewer features today, but ensure they work amazingly.
 Then add more features tomorrow.
 Avoid adding scope to a backlog item, instead add a new backlog item.
 Our goal is to ship incremental customer value.
-Keep backlog item details up to date to communicate the state of things with the rest of your team.
+Keep backlog item details up to date to communicate the state of things with the rest of the team.
 Report product issues found and provide clear and repeatable engineering feedback!
 We all own our code and each one of us has an obligation to make all parts of the solution great.

 ## QuickLinks
 Engineering Fundamentals Checklist
 Structure of a Sprint
-## Engineering Fundamentals
+## Engineering Fundamentals Of Vets Who Code
 Accessibility
 Agile Development
 Automated Testing